Aleman-Z/spikesorting/README.md

 -----------------------
 ## Spike sorting pipeline.

 1. Select trial/post-trial.
 This could also be a merged version of them.
+To concatenate .continuous files from different trials run the `merge_channels.m` script in Matlab.
 Generate the hpc.xlsx and cortex.xlsx files indicating the tetrodes ID and their channels.
 2. If necessary fix file names by removing extra ‘_0’.
 Run `fix_channel_name.py`.
 ```
 python -m fix_channel_name ‘complete_path_of_folder_with_.continuous_files’